quist00/carpentries.org/_posts/2023/04/2023-04-24-community-recognition.md

 For us to empower our regional and local communities, we need to know who leads those efforts.
 As part of our Community Development Program, we opened a [subcommunity registry](https://carpentries.org/blog/2023/02/register-your-subcommunity/).
 By registering your sub-community, help us raise awareness about the wonderful Carpentries activities happening worldwide.
-Your registration will also help guide how we recognise and appreciate you for your work to advance our mission.
+Your registration will also help guide how we recognise and appreciate you for your work in advancing our mission.
 Are you following the Carpentries activities across Africa?
 Check out this [retrospective 2022](https://docs.google.com/presentation/d/1p2t_kxMN8GWV_ddZpgOENVq7OAns_nD8lGq5hJu_xIk/edit#slide=id.g102fef8a4b2_0_14) highlighting Glosario, monthly meetups, and other achievements to build regional capacity in our African communities.